ODF (OpenDocument Format): Introduction and Translation

 3. Translating ODF Documents

-We use O.Translator to translate ODF documents that need processing in our work, including ODT, ODS, and ODP formats.
-Currently, it does not support ODG, ODF, and ODB formats.
+In our work, we use O.Translator to translate ODF documents that need processing, including ODT, ODS, and ODP formats, but it currently does not support ODG, ODF, and ODB formats.

-O.Translator is an online website that uses large AI models to achieve document translation, supporting the translation of more than 20 document formats, covering common office documents, images, and software domain documents, etc.
+O.Translator is an online website that uses large AI models to achieve document translation, supporting the translation of more than 20 document formats, covering common office documents, images, and software domain documents, among others.

 Especially for ODF files, O.Translator can efficiently handle the translation needs of ODT, ODS, and ODP formats.